The Origin Story

 Bombay Beach Biennale

-Anxious Attachment world premiere in the desert.
+Anxious Attachment first full independent production in the desert.
 Cameron Gregg directs.
 Tarcila Neves joins as Leila and creates the artwork.
 Audience: string lights, ruins, the Salton Sea.

 Hollywood Fringe Festival

 Something Anxious: A Double Feature.
-McCadden Theatre, Hollywood.
-Hello.
+McCadden Place Theatre, Hollywood.

 The People Behind It